wso2-attic/ballerina-integrator/README.md

 Let's look at the implementation of the auction service, which acts as the scatter-gather component.

-In this implementation to get a best bid value, auction service requires communicating with three other endpoints: bidder1, bidder2, bidder3.
+In this implementation to get a best bid value, the auction service requires communicating with three other endpoints: bidder1, bidder2, and bidder3.
 All these endpoints accept POST requests with appropriate JSON payloads and send responses back with JSON payloads.
 Request and response payloads are similar for all three backend services.

 Sample request payload:

 ```bash
 {"Item":"car","Condition":"good"};
 ```